 It was actually a coincidence.
 I was driving from Las Vegas to Los Angeles on what would become my first official road trip through the Pacific Northwest of the United States.

 I had planned on seeing as much of California, Oregon and Washington as possible in 7 days, but I was very under dressed for the trip and the hikes I’d need to do.
-And so on my way to L.A, I stopped at Wal Mart on the Interstate 15.
+And so on my way to L.A, I stopped at Wal Mart on the Interstate 15 (one of the most beautiful scenic drives in North America by the way).

 The selection of trail running shoes there wasn’t grand, but the only one which stuck out as “perfect” for me would turn out to be the Ozark Trail shoes, which looked pretty good, but at about $30, how good could they actually be?